Orangutan: Conservation centres and organisations

 Several organisations are working for the rescue, rehabilitation and reintroduction of orangutans.
 The largest of these is the Borneo Orangutan Survival (BOS) Foundation, founded by conservationist Willie Smits and which operates projects such as the Nyaru Menteng Rehabilitation Program founded by conservationist Lone Drøscher Nielsen.

 A female orangutan was rescued from a village brothel in Kareng Pangi village, Central Kalimantan, in 2003.
 The orangutan was shaved and chained for sexual purposes.
 Since being freed, the orangutan, named Pony, has been living with the BOS.
 She has been re-socialised to live with other orangutans.
-In May 2017, the BOS rescued an albino orangutan from captivity.
-The rare primate was being held captive in a remote village in Kapuas Hulu, on the island of Kalimantan in Indonesian Borneo.
+In May 2017, the BOS rescued an albino orangutan from captivity in a remote village in Kapuas Hulu, on the island of Kalimantan in Indonesian Borneo.
 According to volunteers at BOS, albino orangutans are extremely rare (one in ten thousand).
 This is the first albino orangutan the organisation has seen in 25 years of activity.

 Other major conservation centres in Indonesia include those at Tanjung Puting National Park, Sebangau National Park, Gunung Palung National Park and Bukit Baka Bukit Raya National Park in Borneo and the Gunung Leuser National Park and Bukit Lawang in Sumatra.
 In Malaysia, conservation areas include Semenggoh Wildlife Centre and Matang Wildlife Centre also in Sarawak, and the Sepilok Orang Utan Sanctuary in Sabah.
 Major conservation centres headquartered outside the orangutans' home countries include Frankfurt Zoological Society, Orangutan Foundation International, which was founded by Galdikas, and the Australian Orangutan Project.
 Conservation organisations such as the Orangutan Land Trust work with the palm oil industry to improve sustainability and encourages the industry to establish conservation areas for orangutans.